-This chicken salad with grapes and walnuts is a remake of restaurant chicken salad that was one of my favorites before I went paleo.
+This chicken salad with grapes and walnuts is a remake of restaurant chicken salad that was one of my favorite take-out lunches.
 The original was loaded with commercial mayonnaise and served on a croissant.
-This version is pure paleo — organic chicken, fruit and vegetables, with healthy fats from the walnuts and olive oil.
-No mayo in sight, and it’s gluten, grain, and dairy-free.

-The dressing is a simple fresh lemon juice and olive oil vinaigrette.
+The no mayo dressing is a simple fresh lemon juice and olive oil vinaigrette.
 Whisking the olive oil into the lemon juice thickens it to a creamy, emulsified finish.
-Here's a tutorial on how to make a basic vinaigrette from Cooking Light.
+Here's a tutorial on how to make a basic vinaigrette.

-I like this chicken salad in lettuce cups — or straight out of the bowl.
-Either way, it's a perfect easy paleo lunch.
+I like this delicious chicken salad in lettuce wraps — or straight out of the bowl.
+You can also serve it over salad greens or on gluten-free paleo bread or rolls.
+Either way, it's perfect for easy lunches.

-- Add shallots and lemon juice to medium bowl.
+- Add shallots and lemon juice to large bowl.
 Whisk in olive oil slowly until dressing is emulsified.
 Season with salt and pepper to taste.

 - Add chicken, grapes, walnuts, celery, and parsley to bowl with dressing.
 Toss to combine.
 Taste and adjust seasonings.